Simultaneous off-the-grid learning of mixtures issued from a continuous dictionary: Proof of Theorem

 \section{Proof of Theorem \ref{maintheorem}}

-In this section, we shall prove Theorem \ref{maintheorem}.
-We closely follow the proof of \cite[Theorem 2.1]{butucea22} and extend it to the case of a measure $\nu$ that is not necessarily a Dirac measure.
-We decompose the risk over values of estimated non-linear parameters $\hat \theta_\ell$ in a neighborhood of the true values $\theta^\star_k$ and those which are far away.
-Linear functionals of the noise depending on some $\theta \in \Theta_T$ appear in the bounds and we use tail bounds on the suprema of these functionals over all possible values of $\theta$.
+In this section, we sketch the proof of Theorem \ref{maintheorem}.
+We extend the proof of \cite[Theorem 2.1]{butucea22} to the case of a finite measure $\nu$ that is not necessarily a Dirac measure.
+When compared to the (now) standard proofs for Group-Lasso, this proof has the major difficulty that the design matrix is not observed but parametrized by an unknown sparse large vector $\vartheta^\star$.
+A Taylor expansion of second order using the metric induced by the statistical model at hand is used.
+Moreover, the coherence assumptions are here replaced by the existence of interpolating functions, the so called certificates.

-Let us bound the prediction error The predicition error corresponds to the integration on $\spi$ of the prediction error studied in \cite[Theorem 2.1]{butucea22}.
+We decompose the risk over values of estimated non-linear parameters $\hat \theta_\ell$ which are in a neighborhood of the true values $\theta^\star_k$ and those which are far away.
+Linear functionals of the noise depending on some $\theta \in \Theta_T$ appear in the bounds and we use probabilistic tail bounds on the suprema of these functionals over all possible values of $\theta$.
+Let us bound the squared prediction error: The predicition error corresponds to the integration on $\spi$ of the prediction error for one signal.

 By definition \eqref{eq:generalized_lasso} of $\hat{B}$ and $\hat{\vartheta}$ for the tuning parameter $\kappa$, we have: